-The BSN program, expected to be open for enrollment in fall 2018, will be housed on the second floor of Henderson.
+The BSN program will be housed on the second floor of Henderson.
 Plans call for conversion of existing rooms 203 and 250 into a large clinical skills and diagnostics center which will include 14 beds and a patient simulation room with an adjacent faculty observation area.
 With the approval of the New Jersey State Board of Nursing, the curriculum for the new four-year program is expected to be finalized in spring 2018*.
 Currently, the College only offers an RN-BSN completion program.

 The ground level of Henderson will be renovated and dedicated to the developing PA^ program.
 Extensive renovations include: combining rooms 12 and 14 into a large simulation lab with six exam rooms and two simulation labs along with adjacent faculty observation area; conversion of rooms 23 and 25 into a large lecture room; a dedicated quiet study room for PA and nursing students; and construction of a conference room at the end of the hallway.
 PA faculty offices will also be located on this floor.

 Two existing classrooms on the second floor of Henderson – rooms 201 and 210 – will also receive updates such as new seating, white boards and technology, air conditioning improvements and aesthetic touches.
 Construction is expected to begin immediately after commencement in May 2018, and conclude by the end of summer.